ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 .. figure:: ./media/usingtransportMedia/media/image13.png
    :align: center
    :alt: A screenshot of a computer program Description automatically generated
-   :width: 3.43914in
-   :height: 3.00284in

-   Figure 5‑69: The ArcNLET-Py Transport Module outputs in the Catalog Pane.
+   Figure 13-13: The ArcNLET-Py Transport Module outputs in the Catalog Pane.

 2. Take a moment to review the outputs to ensure your data has been processed correctly.
 Your data must be processed correctly because